This post may contain affiliate links.

-- Remove pan from oven and wait a few minutes just until its comfortable to handle but too warm.
+- Remove pan from oven and wait a few minutes just until its comfortable to handle but still warm.

-- Invert (you might need kitchen mittens) the pan into a serving place and loosen the Knafeh from the rim of the springform pan.
+- Invert (you might need kitchen mittens) the pan into a serving plate.
 The shredded Phyllo dough will be the top of the Knafeh.